OrHasan/Captcha_Analyzer/README.md

 ### API Correction
-As it is known that the captcha in this website will never contain numbers or small letters, there is one additional step to reduce false detection by replacing such detection with similiar options (based on past false detections).
-This step improved the results by 6-10%.
+Since the captcha on this website never contains numbers or lowercase letters, an additional step was added to reduce false detections by replacing such detections with similar options based on past errors.
+This step improved results by 6-10%.

 <div align="center">